 Are you interested in becoming a Trustee of our vibrant local charity?

 The Trustee Opportunity

 Our Board comprises 6 committed Trustees including the Chair.
-They have a mix of backgrounds, across the voluntary and private sector.
-A number of vacancies will arise over the next two years as some of the Trustees finish their term of office.
-We are therefore looking to recruit two new Trustees to join the Board during 2018.
+They have a mix of backgrounds, across the voluntary and private sector; but we are keen to supplement the Board with appropriate skills and experience.

 A passion for the sector and for improving the lives of young adults with learning difficulties is the overriding qualification.
-Experience of operating at Board level or as a Trustee is obviously helpful as is any specific expertise or experience in relevant fields – finance, the learning disability sector, fundraising, marketing and communications.
-We expect all our Trustees to be actively involved in our fundraising efforts and to use their networks, contacts and enthusiasm to generate support for PIP.
+Experience of operating at Board level or as a Trustee is obviously helpful as is any specific expertise or experience in relevant fields – finance, project management, social care and the learning disability sector, fundraising, marketing and communications.
+We expect all our Trustees to be actively involved in our fundraising efforts and to use their networks, contacts and enthusiasm to generate support and/or funds for PiP.

 If you want to contribute to a vibrant local charity, have relevant skills and experience, together with strategic vision and a creative approach, and can commit up to 10 days a year, we would like to hear from you.

 Keep checking back for more opportunities and follow us on Twitter @PIPLDN, Facebook and Instagram @pursuingindependentpaths for updates.